nd-edu-grad-se-sp26/gp-1-starter/README.md

-# gp-a-starter
+# gp-1-starter

-## Guided Practice A - GitHub Practice
+## Guided Practice 1 - GitHub Practice

 Example repository used with the GitHub tutorial assignment

-Here is my CS 1110 POTD assignments!
+Here is my Intro Programming POTD assignments!
 ...

 I think they all work... can you check them for me?